Connect with others who understand.

 You’ve likely heard of tonsils before, but do you know what role they play in your health?
 Your tonsils belong to a specialized part of your immune system known as lymph nodes.
 Your lymph nodes are home to your white blood cells (WBCs) — immune cells that help fight infections and keep you healthy.

 Some people had their tonsils removed by a tonsillectomy when they were younger.
 This was likely because they had tonsillitis or infected, inflamed, and swollen tonsils.
-Most people have tonsillitis at some point in their life.
+Most people have tonsillitis at some point in their lives.
 Common symptoms include a very sore throat, pain while swallowing, fever, and white spots on the tonsils.

 What Are Tonsil Stones?